Investing $150 a year to Educate Chepang Child

 - How can I establish a personal connection to my child?

 You are encouraged to write letters telling her/him about yourself, your family and your world, monetary assistance is also welcome.
 You will also be taken to their home visits during your preferred vacations and experience rural setting and marginalized indigenous Chepang cultures.
-You will be assisted by our members for trekking, sightseeing, and given information’s about indigenous knowledge’s information’s practiced in Chepang Community.
+You will be assisted by our members for trekking, sightseeing, and given information’s about indigenous knowledge’s information’s practised in Chepang Community.

 - How do I get started on my Sponsorship?